martindavid1995/ECMod/README.md

 ## Challenges
  - Due to the game coming out in 2005 and most modders stopping working on the game by the early 2010s, there is a severe lack of documentation and modding resources for CoD2.
- This meant countless hours of trial-and-error testing, changing one line at a time, uploading it to the server, and seeing if did anything.
+ This called for countless hours of trial-and-error testing, where we would change one line of source code at a time, uploading it to the server, and seeing if did anything.
 It took dozens of hours to become even moderately comfortable making changes to the game's source code.
  - CoD2 runs on a modified version of the id Tech 3 engine which is refered to as the IW2.0 engine.
 This amount of work that this engine handles is laughably small compared to modern game engines.
  This archaic version of the IW engine basically only handles player movement, bullet trajectories, and hit detection.
 Because of this, the game has an absurdly large amount of source code which made understanding how the game works very difficult.
 On top of this, if you ever wanted to find out how a certain game feature was coded for reference, you had thousands of source files to search through.
+Fun Fact: Every Call of Duty title ever released runs on a version of the same IW Engine that has been used since CoD2 in 2005.
+Instead of building a new engine, they have just been adding functionality to the existing IW engine for 15+ years in order to handle their modern titles.
+ - There is no debugger, no IDE, and no access to any form of a compiler for error-catching.
+If you make one mistake, everything is broken.
+Getting ahead of yourself and changing too many things at once before testing usually was followed by numerous hours rewinding your changes to find that pesky `;` that you omitted.
  - The game is simply, old - and the people who worked on it are no longer around.
 It was difficult to find any resources to ease the modding process.
-We were oftentimes stuck on simple problems for days, forced to spend many hours painstakingly making tiny changes and testing until we could find a solution.
+We were oftentimes stuck on simple problems for days, if not weeks - forced to spend many hours painstakingly making tiny changes and testing until we could find a solution.

 ## Try it out on our server
 `/connect 162.248.88.202:28960`